brianmcn/Zelda1RandoTools/doc/startup-options.md

    - the overworld map tiles for dungeons are labeled with letters A-H, or number-letter (e.g. "5B") if the Number has been set
    - the blockers labels are A-H
    - voice reminders may refer to 'this dungeon' rather than e.g. 'dungeon three' when the Number is unknown
- - hotkeys:
-   - pressing keyboard keys 1-8 will set the dungeon number when
-      - hovering a lettered triforce
-      - hovering the Color-Number button above the lettered triforces at the top of the tracker
-      - inside the Number chooser popup

 The workflow for the player then becomes:
  - when you first encounter a dungeon, label it as the first unused letter A-H: this will always be the canonical label for this dungeon